tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/nn.md

 ## Evaluation

 The evaluation ops are useful for measuring the performance of a network.
-Since they are non-differentiable, they are typically used at evaluation time.
+They are typically used at evaluation time.

 - - -